What Happens If I Am in An Accident With An Uninsured Driver?

 There are some ways that an auto accident is similar whether an insured driver or an uninsured driver hits you, but in other ways, they are significantly different.
 The negligent driver is at fault, whether he or she has insurance or not.
 However, establishing fault and actually receiving compensation can be two very different things when the driver who hit you is uninsured.
 If the driver is totally uninsured, he or she may receive a citation and could experience some negative consequences such as losing his or her license, registration, and license plates for a period of time.
 These consequences, however, have little to do with you and your injuries.
 If you carry uninsured/underinsured coverage, then you will file under your own insurance, but only up to the limit you carry.
 If you do not have uninsured motorist coverage, your only other option is to personally sue the at-fault driver.
 Generally speaking, drivers who are unable to afford auto insurance would rarely have sufficient assets to make a lawsuit worthwhile.

-What Steps Should I Take Following an Accident with an Uninsured Driver?
+Steps to Take After an Accident with an Uninsured Driver

 Filing a Lawsuit Against the At-Fault Driver